Logo Amsterdam University of Applied Sciences - link to home page

 Year 1: modules 1 and 2

-In Module 1 you will visit the United Kingdom for two weeks classwork and explore the concepts of Occupational Science and how this can provide a foundation for Occupational Therapy practice.
-In Module 2 you will go to the Netherlands for classwork and discover different qualitative research methods that capture subjective dimensions, such as the lived experiences or meaning of human occupation and participation.
+In module 2, you will go to the Netherlands for classwork and learn about qualitative research methods that capture subjective dimensions, such as the lived experiences and meanings of human occupation and participation.

 Year 1: modules 3 and 4